-Well worth a visit, this pretty village church was rebuilt in flint in 1845-6 on the site of the previous chapel which dated back to Norman times.
-It has interesting stained glass windows and a bell tower in an open western turret containing a bell some 3 inches thick and weighing half a ton.
+Well worth a visit, this pretty village church was rebuilt using flint in 1845-6 on the site of the previous chapel, which dates back to Norman times.
+It has attractive stained glass windows and a bell tower in an open western turret containing a bell 3 inches thick and weighing half a ton.

-There is a small neat gallery at one end of the church, a stone pulpit and font both of which are decorated with illuminated text.
-Wooden rafters support the roof, bearing shields depicting the four apostles
+There is a small, neat gallery at one end of the church, a stone pulpit and font decorated with illuminated text.
+Wooden rafters support the roof, bearing shields depicting the four apostles.

 A detailed History of St Leonard's is available in the church.

-There is a Friends of St Leonard's association operating for those who would like to help maintain this pretty country church.
+A Friends of St Leonard's association is operating for those who want to help maintain this pretty country church.
 A suggested subscription is £5 pa, but larger donations are welcomed.
 For details, email [email protected]

-St Leonard's is usually open every day but at the moment please see the notices for details.
+St Leonard's is usually open daily, but please see the notices for details.